 Vakil mosque, stunning Zand-era example of Islamic architecture

-Vakil mosque is located close to Vakil Bazaar in their namesake historical neighborhood developed by the Zand-dynasty shah Karik Khan, still beloved in the area for all his hard work in making the city a trading hub.
+Vakil mosque is located close to Vakil Bazaar in their namesake historical neighbourhood developed by the Zand-dynasty shah Karim Khan, still beloved in the area for all his hard work in making the city a trading hub.

 Vakil mosque might not be as famous as Nasir ul-Molk, but for sure it’s as worth visiting as its more popular counterpart.

 Wanted by shah Karim Khan, one of the most cherished and respected crowns of the recent Persian history, Vakil mosque complex is about 11,000 square meters and was built in 1773.
 In 2015 the complex went under a full renovation work and for some time the mosque floor wasn’t covered with the traditional carpet necessary for the prayer, but yet the sand-hued stones it’s made of made the view no less than stunning.

 Wider than Nasir ul-Mulk, Vakil mosque counts some 48 imposing pillars and a menbar (pulpit) with fourteen marble stairs that completed the scene of luxury and royal majesty.